External Ids for E2F2 Gene

 GeneCards Summary for E2F2 Gene

 E2F2 (E2F Transcription Factor 2) is a Protein Coding gene.
-Among its related pathways are Glioma and Pathways in cancer.
-GO annotations related to this gene include sequence-specific DNA binding transcription factor activity and core promoter binding.
-An important paralog of this gene is E2F5.
+Diseases associated with E2F2 include Retinoblastoma and Retinal Cancer.
+Among its related pathways are Endometrial cancer and Cell Cycle, Mitotic.
+Gene Ontology (GO) annotations related to this gene include DNA binding transcription factor activity and core promoter binding.
+An important paralog of this gene is E2F3.

 UniProtKB/Swiss-Prot for E2F2 Gene

 Transcription activator that binds DNA cooperatively with DP proteins through the E2 recognition site, 5-TTTC[CG]CGC-3 found in the promoter region of a number of genes whose products are involved in cell cycle regulation or in DNA replication.
 The DRTF1/E2F complex functions in the control of cell-cycle progression from g1 to s phase.
 E2F2 binds specifically to RB1 in a cell-cycle dependent manner.